onthelisttz/pipcircuit_journal/ARCHITECTURE.md

 This document defines the architectural principles, layering, and detailed file structure for the pipCircuit application.
-The architecture ensures business logic remains independent from frameworks, databases, and UI concerns.
+The architecture ensures business logic remains independent from frameworks, databases, and UI concerns..

 ---